stephancom/qrinator/README.md

 It is designed to be easily deployed to Heroku, whose free hobby plan will suffice for many uses.
 Many improvements and extensions could be made, such as configuration through a UI, etc, but the intent is to keep this simple.
 Feel free to fork away.

 All text after the root URL is simply copied onto a destination URL, which can be configured in the BASE_URL environment variable; text should be URL encoded.
 The logo image is similarly configured with the LOGO_URL environment variable pointing to an url returning a png file.
-This image is expected to be a PNG with an alpha channel for transparency, ideally resized to the target size.
-In this case, that's 128x128 pixels, to go on top of a 384x384 QR-code (3 * 128) - this can be customized in qrinator.rb.
+This image is expected to be a PNG with an alpha channel for transparency, ideally resized to 1/3 the target size.
+By default, the SIZE=384 pixels, so the image should be 128x128 pixels, to go on top of a 384x384 QR-code (3 * 128) - but if you set SIZE=192, you would want a 64x64 logo.
+It'll work fine if the size is wrong, it just won't look as good.

 By way of example, let's say you have this deployed to a heroku server at http://qrinator.stephan.com/, configured with http://stephan.com/ as the root url.
 If you then call this with http://qrinator.stephan.com/blog/qrinator, you'll receive back a QR-code with the url http://stephan.com/blog/qrinator with my logo in the center.